-Outside of October the church is seldom open for casual visitation, though visitors are welcomed at Easter, Christmas Eve, and summer music services.
+Outside of October the church is infrequently open for casual visitation, though visitors are welcomed at Easter, Christmas Eve, and summer music services.

 Self-guided tours: Purchase a copy of Tales of the Old Dutch Burying Ground from Sleepy Hollow Gifts, or at the museum shop at Philipsburg Manor.
 A fold-out map at the center of the book guides you through the churchyard.